zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

     RESULT:
     ───────
     The knowledge appears to be indigenous creation.
-    Because it IS indigenous creation—seeded, but developed by them.
+    Because it IS indigenous creation, seeded, but developed by them.
     The intermediary earns gnosis through their interpretation.
     The civilization receives knowledge in accessible form.